noiseprotocol/noise_spec/noise.md

 Little-endian is preferred because:

  * Bignum libraries almost always use little-endian.
- * The standard ciphersuites use Curve25519, Curve448, and ChaCha20/Poly1305, which are little-endian.
+ * The standard ciphersets use Curve25519, Curve448, and ChaCha20/Poly1305, which are little-endian.
  * Most modern processors are little-endian.

 12. IPR